Hollako/Tasmota-IR-Ready/README.md

 ### Visual editor

-All options are configurable through the Lovelace card editor - click the pencil icon on the card to open it.
+All options are configurable through the Lovelace card editor — click the pencil icon on the card to open it.
+The editor supports adding and removing remotes, switching between them to edit each one independently, and configuring the entity, tab icon, title, hidden groups, and extra buttons per remote.